Creating and Running a Laravel Project in ServBay

 , orMEMCACHED_*

-Configuring the Web Server (Add a Website in ServBay)
+Configuring the Web Server (Adding a Site in ServBay)

-Use ServBay’s website management to route your domain to the public
+Use ServBay’s site management feature to configure the web server and point your domain to the public

 directory of your Laravel project.

-Go to the “Websites” section in the ServBay control panel.
-Click the add button (usually a
+Navigate to the “Site” section of the ServBay control panel.
+Click the add button (commonly a

 +

-or similar) to create a new website entry.Fill in Website Information
+icon or similar) to add a new site.Fill in Site Information

 My First Laravel Dev Site